 There has been concern about the possibility of granite counter tops emitting Radon Gas.
 Studies have found that very few granites contain enough radium (the parent of radon) and or other radioactive elements to be any concern.

 There are however granites that have measurable radiation release and some that will emit significant radon.

 The American Association of Radon Scientists and Technologists, (AARST), has recommended that if you are concerned about granite in your home you should purchase three radon in air test kits and place them in the following locations: one in the lowest livable area (basement), one in the main living area (bedroom or living room) and one in the kitchen, 20 inches or more from the granite.
 If any of the test kits are at or above the EPA guideline of 4.0 pCi/l consult a radon professional.

-The EPA recommends that homes with Radon systems be re-tested every few years.
-All mitigation systems should be retested following installation, and all homes should be tested for radon in a real estate transaction, regardless.
+The EPA recommends that homes with Radon systems be re-tested every two years.
+All mitigation systems should be retested following installation.